 Voila!
 A 5 minute bath! 🙂

 Play fast, jumpy music to keep you alive.
 The entire time you’re prepping.

 You may also use jumpy music as your alarm tone.
 Mine is Beyonce’s Run the World for Alarm 3 and 4, Super Bass for Alarm 2 and If it’s Love for Alarm 1.

 It’s always best to get your things ready the night before.
 If you already know what you are going to wear, iron them, lay them out and clean your shoes too.

 Aside from the things, you must also get your physical appearance ready for it.
-Groom your nails, brows and make sure you are not out of shampoo, conditioner, soap, make up and perfume.
+Groom your nails, brows and make sure you are not out of shampoo, conditioner, soap, make up and perfume, you can even look for the best eye serum ratings so you do preventive work on yourself.
 (For guys, oil blotting paper is highly encouraged.)

 Don’t let your mind wander.
 Get your head in the game and focus on doing everything that needs to be done at the shortest time possible.
 You can relax when you’re in the cab.

 Next time, I’ll teach you how to put make-up on-the-go.
 Have a great day ahead, bitches! 🙂